Positive creativity from Millennials.

 Enter Felice Cohen

 The epitome of less is more by living example is Felice Cohen.
-Looking to live in Manhattan, Felice found an extremely affordable apartment in the city that never sleep by referral of a friend.
+Looking to live in Manhattan, Felice found an extremely affordable apartment in the city that never sleeps by referral of a friend.
 To her surprise the apartment consisted of 90 square feet of living space.
 Think of the space as a really big closet 9 feet by 10 feet wide.
 I interview Felice via Skype during which Felice stated how the transition was a serious adjustment mentally, spiritually and physically to feel at home in such a confined area.
 There were unforeseen challenges such as not having a formal kitchen, and an extremely tiny bathroom to name a few.

-After the initial Shock it was easier than expected.
+After the initial shock, it was easier than expected.

-The task of turning such a small dwelling into a habitat may have been a bit easier for Felice as her profession as a professional organizer aided the transition to living unlike most Americans.
+The task of turning such a small dwelling into a habitat may have been a bit easier for Felice as her profession as a professional organizer aided the transition to living, unlike most Americans.
 An important fact she highlighted was how there is a cost to having possessions.
 Having a lot of “stuff” is taxing on your time for maintenance, cost money for storage and requires energy to keep in your vicinity.
 Why waste energy on something you rarely “need”.
 A good example is having a $50,000 car when you work 15 feet away and all your needs are within walking distance.

-The New Movement Experience not things.
+The New Movement, Experience not things.

-Within the American population there is a new movement to live and little more fully.
+Within the American population, there is a new movement to live and little more fully.
 That movement encompasses spending your resources on living the experience versus having more stuff.
 The experiences movement to me is an honest progression to a simpler set of values and better overall life.
 I personally have experienced the wear and tear of having too many things, particularly after the fallout of 2008.
-If you have ever moved from on place to another or sold a house after 5 years of residence, its easy to understand the less is more mentality.
+If you have ever moved from on place to another or sold a house after 5 years of residence, it’s easy to understand the less is more mentality.